daniel-sparemblek/iot-wifi-lamp/README.md

 The messaging was done through a Pub/Sub pattern using PubNub's service.

-Most of the code should be explained in the comments, in case you have any questions, feel free to write me an email: danielrey1@gmail.com
+Heavily inspired by https://github.com/pblesi/touch_light, but adapted to the European market.
+Feel free to contact me: danielrey1@gmail.com